Aelroe/FinalProject_Mushroom/README.md

 ### Overview of Files in Repository

 * **Files:**
-  * `final_project.ipynb`: Jupyter Notebook containing all steps of the project.
+  * `Final_Project.ipynb`: Jupyter Notebook containing all steps of the project.
   * `submission.csv`: Final predictions for the Kaggle challenge.
   * `README.md`: Project description and documentation.